apache/incubator-streampark-website/community/contribution_guide/become_committer.md

     limitations under the License.
 -->

-## Become A Committer of Apache StreamPark
+## Become A Committer of Apache StreamPark™

-Anyone being supportive of the community and working in any of the CoPDoC areas can become an Apache StreamPark committer.
+Anyone being supportive of the community and working in any of the CoPDoC areas can become an Apache StreamPark™ committer.
 The CoPDoC is an acronym from ASF to describe how we recognize your contributions not only by code.